jamesroydennis/Swapping-In-Depth/Swapping101.md

-## Swapping101.md – A Practical Overview of Face Swapping Architecture
+## Swapping 101 – A Practical Overview of Face Swapping Architecture

 Before diving into the architecture of face swapping, it's important to understand the underlying complexities that justify the existence of each module.
 Variations in lighting, camera angles, occlusion (e.g., hands, hair, objects), motion blur, and subject distance all challenge facial fidelity.
 These real-world challenges require a modular system that adapts frame by frame.
 This is why modern face swapping solutions rely on multiple coordinated components rather than a single model.